xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   (f : X ⟶ Y) [IsIso f] : IsAffineOpen (f ^{-1}U U)
 ```

-*Natural Language:* The preimage of an affine open under an isomorphism is affine open.
+The preimage of an affine open under an isomorphism is affine open.

 = Compactness Properties